Golf Clubs looking dull and a little tired? Discolored? Full of scratches? It might be time to invest in a Metal Buffing Kit from LINE10 Tools.

 - A clamp or vise (Optional)

 The vise is optional.
 It can be tricky to clean a golf club while holding it in one hand and the drill in the other.
 To make the process easier, use a soft tipped clamp or a vise with a pair of soft jaw liner pads to safely hold the club in the vise without damaging it.
-You can also put a towel or something soft between the club and vise.
+You can also put a block of wood and a towel or anything soft between the club and vise.

 Now you’ve got your club all set for polishing.
-Next, apply the #1 buffing compound with the yellow firm cotton polishing wheel.
+Next, apply the #1 buffing compound with the yellow firm cotton buffing wheel.
 Remember, you only need a small amount of compound.

-The firm wheel with the compound will deep clean the surface and remove oxidation stains.
+The firm wheel with the compound will deep clean the surface and remove oxidation stains and discolaration.

 The second step is to follow up with the second yellow firm polishing wheel with #2 buffing compound to remove discolorations and small surface scratches.